 - Email: email@example.com

-Inma Navarro was born in Seville, Spain.
-She studied English Philology at the University of Seville and also studied Linguistics at the University of Heidelberg and Karlsruhe in Germany.
-From Germany she moved to the U.S to work as a teaching assistant at Hendrix College in Arkansas.
-From Arkansas she moved to North Carolina where she taught High-School Spanish for two years.
-However her desire to learn more about languages and how they are taught brought her to Indiana University where she studied a double Masters in Hispanic Linguistics and Tesol.
-After living in Germany for three years she is back in North Carolina and loving NC State.
-Her passion for linguistics and foreign language teaching methods are shown in the classes that she teaches regulary; Spanish 201 and Spanish Phonetics.
+I was born in Seville, Spain.
+I studied English Philology at the University of Seville and Linguistics at the University of Heidelberg and Karlsruhe in Germany.
+From Germany I moved to the U.S to work as a teaching assistant at Hendrix College in Arkansas.
+From Arkansas I moved to North Carolina where I taught High-School Spanish for two years .
+However my desire to learn more about languages and how they are taught brought me to Indiana University where I completed a double Masters in Hispanic Linguistics and TESOL.
+After living in Germany for three years I am back in North Carolina and loving NC State.
+My passion for linguistics and foreign language teaching methods are shown in the classes that I teaches regularly; Spanish 201 and Spanish Phonetics.

 - M.A in Hispanic Linguistics from Indiana University

 - M.A in TESOL and Applied Linguistics from Indiana University